JesusRuescas/sample-springboot-h2-jpa/README.md

 ### Notes

-Starting with Springboot version 2.5.0, the way it initializes the DataSource with SQL scripts has changed, so you need to set the following property in <strong><a href="https://github.com/JesusRuescas/sample-springboot-h2-jpa/blob/main/sample/src/main/resources/application.properties">Resources</a></strong>: ```spring.jpa.defer-datasource-initialization=true```
+Starting with Springboot version 2.5.0, <strong><a href="https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.5-Release-Notes#hibernate-and-datasql">the way it initializes the DataSource with SQL scripts has changed</a></strong>, so you need to set the following property in <strong><a href="https://github.com/JesusRuescas/sample-springboot-h2-jpa/blob/main/sample/src/main/resources/application.properties">Resources</a></strong>: ```spring.jpa.defer-datasource-initialization=true```
-Click <strong><a href="https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.5-Release-Notes#hibernate-and-datasql">here</a></strong> for more details

 The new versions of the h2 database dependency may present problems with the connection, for this it is necessary to point out which is the JDBC URL, for this I put the following property in <strong><a href="https://github.com/JesusRuescas/sample-springboot-h2-jpa/blob/main/sample/src/main/resources/application.properties">Resources</a></strong>: ```spring.datasource.url=```